 The Group knows what you did.

-Tonight's post brought to you by Jackie Chan:
+Tonight's post brought to you by so it did exist:

-Notice: Posted by implicit permission of LaceCorp LLC.
+Notice: Posted by implicit permission of AceCorp LLC.
 Please e-mail overnight open thread tips to maetenloch at gmail.
 Otherwise send tips to Ace.
-Taunting ewoks during the Life Day holidays is not advised.
-Today's lucky numbers are 8, 12, 19, 22, 34, 41.
-Tomorrow we act against the turkey menace.

 Close it up